-- Claimant must: - be qualified and payable for an income support payment (page 54), and - be in severe financial hardship, and - have left their home and be unable to return home because of an extreme circumstance, such as family and domestic violence or their house being destroyed, and have established or intend to establish a new home, or - have remained in their home following family and domestic violence and the family member responsible has left or been removed from the home, or - have been released after serving at least 14 days in prison or psychiatric confinement, or - have entered Australia for the first time on a visa subclass 200, 201, 202, 203 or 204, or - have been required to self-isolate or be in quarantine, or care for another person who is required to self-isolate or be in quarantine due to COVID-19. - Claims must generally be lodged within 7 days after the event occurred or within 14 days after the quarantine or self-isolation period commenced.
+- Claimant must: - be qualified and payable for an income support payment (page 54), and - be in severe financial hardship, and - have left their home and be unable to return home because of an extreme circumstance, such as family and domestic violence or their house being destroyed, and have established or intend to establish a new home, or - have remained in their home following family and domestic violence and the family member responsible has left or been removed from the home, or - have been released after serving at least 14 days in prison or psychiatric confinement, or - have entered Australia for the first time on a visa subclass 200, 201, 202, 203 or 204. - Claims must generally be lodged within 7 days after the event occurred.